Frequently Asked Questions

 Do you have questions?
 We have answers.
-Please take a few moments to look through the following FAQs and see if the information you're looking for is there.
-If its not, or if you have additional questions about surety bonding or our company, just click here to send us an email or call us toll-free at 800-475-4454.
+Please take a few moments to look through the following FAQs and see if the information you’re looking for is there.
+If its not, or if you have additional questions about surety bonding or our company, contact us.

 Simply stated, suretyship is a guarantee of performance.
 This performance can take many forms.
 It may be the performance of a contract to construct a building, or performance in the form of compliance with an act of parliament, municipal bylaw or city ordinance.